flexzuu/create-react-app-styl/HOW_TO.md

 This will require two dependencies, and some lines added to your `package.json` and it's super fast.

-1. Create an app wih create-react-app.
+1. Create an app with `create-react-app`.
 2. Install `stylus` and `npm-run-all`.
 4. Create your styl files inside `src/styl`.
 5. Add a new script to package json that will watch the file, process sass and compile it into `src/css`.